Chrysippean/Atari-2600/README.md

 # Atari-2600
 Exploratory projects for the Atari written in Assembly for the 6502 processor.

+## Requirements:

+You will need to download an emulator (Stella or Javatari) to run any of the ROMs.

+- Stella installation

+  Linux: </br>
+  `sudo apt-get install stella`

+  MacOS: </br>
+  `brew install stella` </br>
+  `brew link stella`

+You will also need to download the DASM assembler over at https://dasm-assembler.github.io/ to translate the asm files to machine code.

+To run any of the programs, navigate to the program's directory and run `make`.
+This will generate the cartridge binary file (`cart.bin`) for you to run in the emulator.

 ## Images:

 Full display of the NTSC 128-color palette